bufbuild/protocompile/grammar/README.md

 ## Tokens

-The results of lexical analysis is a stream of tokens of the following kinds:
+The result of lexical analysis is a stream of tokens of the following kinds:
  * `identifier`
  * 42 token types corresponding to keywords.
  * `int_lit`